crosswalk-project/crosswalk-website/documentation/Cordova/30-Migrate_an_application.md

     The application should now be running on the target.

 7. The application should look identical to how it does on standard Cordova.
+If you are using a debug build (i.e. you didn't apply the `--release` option), you should also be able to [debug your application using Chrome](#documentation/cordova/develop_an_application/Debug-the-application).

-However, you can confirm that it is using Crosswalk by viewing it with the Chrome dev tools: open "chrome://inspect" in a Chrome browser and select the "inspect" link for the *Intel XDK Kitchen Sink* application.
+    You can also use the dev tools to confirm your application is using Crosswalk.
+Open "chrome://inspect" in a Chrome browser and select the "inspect" link for the *Intel XDK Kitchen Sink* application (or for your own application).

     In the Chrome dev tools, you should now have a JavaScript console.
 You can verify that your application is using Crosswalk as its webview by echoing the `navigator.userAgent` property to the console: